LLNL/merlin/docs/source/modules/installation/installation.rst

   * How to configure merlin.
   * How to test/verify the installation.

+.. contents:: Table of Contents:
+  :local:

 This section details the steps necessary to install merlin and its dependencies.
 Merlin will then be configured and this configuration checked to ensure a proper installation.
 Merlin can be installed using pip or through docker containers.
 The pip method is recommended for this tutorial.